MileHacker Logo

 Seasonal Weather Patterns

-The city does not feature a distinct dry or wet season like many other parts of the Philippines.
+The city does not feature a distinct dry or wet season like numerous other parts of the Philippines.
 Rainfall distributes relatively evenly throughout the year.
 However, April to September often experiences slightly higher rainfall.
 July and August can be the one wettest months, while February to March are typically the driest.

 Rain often comes in summary, heavy bursts rather than prolonged downpours, allowing for outdoor activities even during wetter periods.